 Configuring the Repo Server

 NOTE: openEuler provides multiple repo sources for users online.
-For details about the repo sources, see System Installation.
+For details about the repo sources, see Installing the OS.
 If you cannot obtain the openEuler repo source online, you can use the ISO release package provided by openEuler to create a local openEuler repo source.
 This section uses the openEuler-20.03-LTS-SP2-aarch64-dvd.iso file as an example.
 Modify the ISO file as required.

 Overview